wetherc/resource-api/README.md

 `cpu` is the minimum number of CPU units a node must have and `ram` is the minimum amount of system RAM in megabytes.

-`minikube delete` will deprovision this cluster and destroy all associated resources.
+`minikube delete --profile resmon` will deprovision this cluster and destroy all associated resources.